sdbruder/laserstack/README.md

 ```
 cp env.example .env
 ```
 Edit your .env to your liking.
-By default it's using php 8.1 (8.0 or 8.1) and mysql 8.0 (mysql or mariadb).
+By default it's using php 8.1 (7.4, 8.0 or 8.1) and mysql 8.0 (mysql or postgreSQL).

 Define also the usernames and passwords for mysql por postgresql and which containers you want to run defining the `PROFILES` variable.